 2nd crew member, dead cows found after ship sank off Japan

-TOKYO (AP) — Japan’s coast guard says rescuers have found a second crew member and multiple dead cows from a livestock ship that sank in stormy weather two days ago.
-The man was found unconscious and floating face down in the East China Sea.
-He was taken to a hospital.
+TOKYO (AP) — Japan’s coast guard says rescuers found the second crew member and multiple dead cows from a livestock ship that sank in stormy weather two days ago.
+The man was found unconscious floating face down in the East China Sea.
+He was taken to a hospital and later pronounced dead.
 The ship was carrying 43 crew members and 5,800 cows to China when it sent a distress call early Wednesday.
 The survivor who was pulled from the water that evening told rescuers the ship had stalled and then was capsized by a powerful broadside wave.
 A typhoon was blowing through the area at the time.